-- You must have a Medicare-approved doctor confirm your specific condition and provide documentation stating a walker is necessary to help you complete daily activities.
+• You must have a Medicare-approved doctor confirm your condition and provide documentation stating that a walker is necessary to help you complete daily activities.

-There are several kinds of walkers on the market.
+There are several walkers on the market, including rollators, upright walkers, and standard walkers, which Medicare covers if you require one in your home for mobility purposes.
 Each has its pros and cons.
 Your doctor will recommend a model best suited for your diagnosis and situation.
 When recommending a safe walker, your healthcare provider considers diagnosis, muscle strength, weight-bearing status, coordination, and cognitive functioning.
-They will also determine if your needs will be short or long-term.
-You must require a walker in your home for mobility purposes.

 Medicare will not approve a walker for outside activities or occasional use.
 Some people may benefit from having two types of walkers.
 For example, with a diagnosis of Parkinson’s or Multiple Sclerosis, people have good and bad days.
 A rollator or upright walker may provide enough support on good days, while a standard walker can offer more stability and safety on bad days.